Ideas to build communities on this #KISS path please

 What drives the rise of social justice movements and grassroots mobilization is simple: they begin locally.
 Movements grow from the lived experiences of people and communities directly affected by injustice – those with the motivation and need to bring about real change.

-To help these movements expand and connect, technology must serve people, not control them.
-That means prioritizing open, decentralized networks like the #openweb and the #fediverse, which foster free, serendipitous communication.
+To help these movements expand and connect, technology need to be built to serve people, not control them.
+That means prioritizing open, decentralized networks like the #openweb and the #fediverse, that grow free, serendipitous communication.
 These digital commons give activists the tools to organize, share stories, and build collective power without being bound by corporate or state control.

 Yet we face the ever-present threat of co-optation, when activist groups shift their focus to chase funding or institutional legitimacy, losing their roots in the process.
 Staying independent and mission-driven is hard, especially in today’s hostile environment, but it has been done before, so it can be done again.
 If you value this work, support us here: https://opencollective.com/open-media-network